pschreiner/piClusterBuster/README.md

   -b              - input SAM/BAM file (will override input fastq file) -x              - reference genome
-  -n              - indicate the number of piRNA clusters to analyze -ncbidb         - indicate path to the NCBI nt database or \"NA\" if you would like to have piClusterBuster to retrieve the download
+  -n              - indicate the number of piRNA clusters to analyze -ncbidb         - indicate path to the NCBI nt database or "NA" if you would like to have piClusterBuster to retrieve the download
   -gn             - Organism-specific Gene Set
   -te             - Organism-specific Transposable Element Set -p              - indicate number of processors to use